michaelneverwins/lg-pro-tips/lg-steam.md

 # Linux Gaming on Steam
 ## How do I install Steam on Linux?
 It should be easy.
 If you're using a distro like Ubuntu or Mint, you can just search for it in your software manager and click "Install".
-If you want to use the terminal, just do this (or your package manager's equivalent "install the thing" command):
+If you want to use the terminal, just do this (or your package manager's equivalent "install a program" command):
 ```
 sudo apt install steam
 ```
-Once Steam is installed, downloading and playing games is done the same way as on Windows.
+Once Steam is installed, downloading and playing games (nominally) works the same way as on Windows:
+* Select a game in your library.
+* Click the blue "download" button.
+* Click the green "play" button.

+If the "download" button is gray and cannot be clicked, and is accompanied by a note that the game is available on Windows, then you need to update your Steam Play settings; see below.

 ## How do I install Windows games?
 * Open the Settings window.
 * Go to the "Steam Play" tab.
 * Make sure **both** of the following options are enabled:
   * "Enable Steam Play for supported titles"
-     * This will allow installation of whitelisted Windows games.
+     * This will allow installation of Windows games officially supported by Steam Play.
   * "Enable Steam Play for all other titles"
      * This will additionally allow installation all other Windows games, including the vast majority which haven't been manually verified for Proton compatibility by Valve.
-     * The Proton version selected here will be used for all games by default, except for whitelisted games which will use Valve's selected Proton version by default.
+     * The Proton version selected here will be used for all games by default, except for officially supported games which will use Valve's selected Proton version by default.

   ![](images/steam-global-compatibility-settings.png)

+* Once your settings are saved, you'll need to restart Steam for these changes to take effect, after which you should be able to install any Windows game.

 ### Huh?
 What's Proton?
 It's a compatibility layer for Windows games on Linux, based on Wine.